"I don't want to die, but I cannot carry on living like this"

-I have experience of working with those expressing suicidal thoughts, and I volunteer with, and act as a trainer for a major suicide prevention agency.
-I also work with a bereavement charity, where I provide counselling support for those bereaved by suicide.
+I have experience of working with those expressing suicidal thoughts, and have been a volunteer and trainer for a major suicide prevention agency for many years.
+I've also worked with a bereavement charity, where I provided counselling support for those bereaved by suicide.

 If you're feeling like you want to die, it's important to tell someone.

 Help and support is available right now if you need it.
 You don't have to struggle with difficult feelings alone.